-The business plan must be submitted during or before the end of the sixth semester of the BBM program.
+The business plan must be submitted during or before the mid-term of academic year of BBS third year.
 The concerned subject faculty or facilitator will notify students of the specific submission deadline.
 It is essential that students follow to this timeline to ensure timely evaluation.
 Late submissions may affect the grading process and overall performance in the course.
 Thus, students are advised to manage their time effectively and ensure the business plan is completed and submitted by the designated deadline.